 What are some Methods to Build Wealth with Real Estate Investing?

 There are many niches within real estate investing to choose from.
-Ultimately it comes down to which one fits your personality, temperament, and goals the best.
+But, ultimately it comes down to which one fits your personality, temperament, and goals the best.

 Here are the most popular ways to build wealth in real estate investing:

 - Commercial real estate

 When investing in single-family properties, you have the choice between turnkey rental properties and buying properties and leasing them up yourself.

 Usually, when investors are looking to buy a single-family rental property, they look for a mixture of positive cash flow and appreciation.

 Multi-family is one of the most popular property types for real estate investors to accumulate wealth.
 As opposed to many commercial real estate asset classes, there is diversification in the renter pool.
 In addition, instead of renting out 100 or 30% of a property’s space to a single tenant, multifamily tenants usually only occupy one unit.